innovara/dokidoo/README.md

 There are more chances of things not working as expected, or not working at all, if you make changes.
 However, if you want to adapt **dokidoo**, the starting point is `docker-compose.yml`.
 Currently `./Dockerfile` points to `./docker/Dockerfile`.
 There are other Docker build files under `./docker` which are not used, but you should take a look at them.
 Particularly `./docker/requirements.Dockerfile` which doesn't use pre-compiled packages for the python3 modules and it builds them with pip, using Odoo's `requirements.txt` file.
 Also `bookworm.Dockerfile` might be of interest if you prefer Debian.
 You can edit `docker-compose.yml` to point to these files, or leave it as it is and change the symbolic link to the build file that you want to try.

-## Use dokidoo for upgrades
+## Use **dokidoo** for upgrades

-Using `dokidoo` to upgrade Odoo between major versions has proved to be very efficient in my experience.
+Using **dokidoo** to upgrade Odoo between major versions has proved to be very efficient in my experience.
 Just please note that you will have to edit `docker-compose.yml` to keep PostgreSQL on the same version while you keep bumping Odoo.
 Once you are at the Odoo version that you want, it is also possible to upgrade PostgreSQL.

 If you want to do something like this but need help, please see the Support section.

 ## Feedback

-First please read the Support section.
+First, please read the Support section.

 I initially focused on Odoo 14.0, a relatively old version, because that is what I was using at the time.
 As I worked my way through upgrading my instance to 17.0, I created the other branches with the small changes needed for it to work.
-Feedback is especially welcomed on 15.0 and 16.0 which I didn't use for a meaningful amount of time (just for the upgrade) and 18.0 which is tested to the point I can create a db and log in.
+Feedback is especially welcomed on 15.0 and 16.0, which I didn't use for any meaningful amount of time, and 18.0, which is tested to the point I can create a db and log in.

 ## Support